 Amazon is amazing in its ability to connect retailers to an enormous world of consumers.
-However, it has also become very crowded.
-These days, you need to employ shrewd strategies in order for your products to stand out on Amazon.
+However, it has also become a very crowded marketplace.
+These days, you need to employ shrewd strategies to make your products stand out on Amazon.
 To help you up your selling game, we asked industry experts to share their tried-and-true strategies for ranking in the mother of all marketplaces.
 Here’s what they had to say:

 Marketing & Content Strategist, LandingCube